Iraq's leader gains crucial ally, but his constituents are wary

 Outside a small coffee shop in the Shiite slum of Sadr City last week, men sat on rusted benches and slammed dominoes on the table as they argued about their nation's future.
 They looked over their shoulders hesitantly, worried that someone could be listening.

-Already there have been threats by recently released men, he said.
+There have been threats by recently released men, he said.
 "We are not comfortable," he said as he glanced behind at the open street.

 "I don't think this deal will happen without a price that will embarrass Maliki," said Ezzat al Shahbandar, a secular Shiite in Maliki's State of Law bloc.
 "He's going to pay.
 The Sadr trend is not welcome internationally or regionally."